-Some people with the extra bit of chromosome one take a bit longer to learn how to walk and talk when they are babies.
+Some children with the extra bit of chromosome nine take a bit longer to learn how to walk and talk.
 Some children need a bit more help at school to understand things properly.
-Some children have to try a bit harder to make friends with other children.
+Some children feel a bit fed up when it's difficult to talk or understand what grown-ups are saying.